Velvett Fogg: After the album

 Frank Wilson returned to London and joined Riot Squad and then The Rumble Band before following in Rick Wakeman's footsteps to join Warhorse in 1970.

-Paul Eastment started a Brum band called Holy Ghost — later to become Ghost, with whom he recorded a couple of albums.
+Paul Eastment started a Birmingham band called Holy Ghost — later to become The Ghost, with whom he recorded a couple of albums.
 He later fronted another group called Resurrection, as well as recording with local folk singer, Shirley Kent.